The 6 Best Things about Syon Park for Weddings

 3) The Long Gallery

-It is always a treat to photograph the wedding couple in the Long Gallery with the soft light entering through the windows on one side and it offers a moment of peace before rejoining the wedding party, always welcome.
+It is always a treat to photograph the wedding couple in the Long Gallery with the soft light entering through the windows on one side and it offers a moment of peace before re-joining the wedding party, always welcome.
 The long room with big sash windows floods the space with natural light from one side and the art and furniture provide an amazing backdrop for the wedding couple portraits.
-This is a popular location incidently for period TV dramas.
+This is a popular location incidentally for period TV dramas.